ryanlapeyre/CS4330FinalProject/Classes.md

 # C#
 Let's take a look at this code, shall we?
 Syntax-wise, C# is similar to Java at a glance.
 As usual with classes, there are access modifiers for public/private access.
 Defining a class is exactly the same as Java, as well as initialization.
 However, C# does have access to a destructor, unlike Java.
 To initialize and use a destructor, you simply write a "~" along with the classname and define what you wish the object to do when being destructed.
 The destructor imiplicity calls the Finalize method, which frees the object from memory.
+As note that C# does support abstract classes, and Ruby does not.

     public class Person
     {